SN 2021foa: the bridge between SN IIn and Ibn: Observations and Data Reduction

 We observed SN~2021foa in \textit{UBgVriocRIJHK} bands from day $-$34.3 to $\sim$150 d post \textit{V}-band maximum (see section \ref{sec:explosion_epoch}).
 The {\it oc}-band ATLAS data was reduced and calibrated using the techniques mentioned in \citep{Tonry2018}.
-The imaging observations were carried out using the 1.5m Kanata telescope (KT; \citealp{2008SPIE.7014E..4LK}) of Hiroshima University; Japan, 3.8m Seimei Telescope \citep{2020PASJ...72...48K} of Kyoto University at Okayama observatory, Japan.
+Imaging observations in \textit{BVRIJHK} were carried out using the 1.5m Kanata telescope (KT; \citealp{2008SPIE.7014E..4LK}) of Hiroshima University; Japan.
 Several bias, dark, and twilight flat frames were obtained during the observing runs along with science frames.
 For the initial pre-processing, several steps, such as bias-subtraction, flat-fielding correction, and cosmic ray removal, were applied to raw images of the SN.
 We used the standard tasks available in the data reduction software IRAF\footnote{IRAF stands for Image Reduction and Analysis Facility distributed by the National Optical Astronomy Observatory, operated by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.} for carrying out the pre-processing.
 Multiple frames were taken on some nights and co-added in respective bands after the geometric alignment of the images to increase the signal-to-noise ratio.

 Given the proximity of SN 2021foa to its host galaxy, host galaxy contamination was removed by performing image subtraction using IRAF.
 For the templates, we used a set of deep images obtained on 2022 when the SN went beyond the detection limit of the telescope.
 For the optical photometry of KT data, local comparison star magnitudes were calibrated using the photometric standard stars \citep{landolt1992} observed on the same nights.
 The zero point and the color terms were derived from these comparison stars to calibrate the instrumental magnitudes.
 We also observed SN~2021foa with the Las Cumbres Observatory (LCO) network of telescopes as part of the Global Supernova Project.
 The pre-processing of LCO data was conducted using the BANZAI pipeline \citep{Banzai}.
 The photometry was performed using the \texttt{lcogtsnpipe}\footnote{\url{https://github.com/LCOGT/lcogtsnpipe/}} pipeline \citep{valenti_lcogtsnpipe}.
 The template subtraction was performed using PyZOGY library \citep{PyZOGY, ZOGY} implemented within the \texttt{lcogtsnpipe} pipeline.
 The {\it UBVgri} instrumental magnitudes were obtained from the difference images.
 The {\it gri} apparent magnitudes of the local comparison stars were taken from the Sloan Digital Sky Survey (SDSS) catalog, and the {\it UBV} magnitudes of the local comparison stars were calibrated against standard Landolt fields observed on the same nights as the SN field.
 Then, instrumental magnitudes of the SN were converted to apparent magnitudes by using the zero point and color terms derived from these comparison stars.
 Table~\ref{tab:lco_japan_photometry} reports the complete photometric lightcurve evolution of SN~2021foa taken from the LCO and the Japan Telescopes.